EPON vs GPON Comparison Diagram

 EPON and GPON have different markets by regions

-GPON is popular in North America, while Asia and Europe are mostly using EPON.
+GPON is popular in North America, while Asia and Europe mainly use EPON.

 EPON is still the mainstream, but GPON has more advantages in terms of performance and has gradually been accepted in more regions and countries.